Skip to main content

 College Board

-It is for the Pro Vice-Chancellor Head of College to determine what committees/groups will operate within the remit of the College Board but there would be an expectation that, for quality assurance purposes, there is a College Annual Review and Enhancement (ARE) Committee.
+It is for the Pro Vice-Chancellor Head of College to determine what committees/groups will operate within the remit of the College Board but there is a requirement for there to be a College Education and Student Experience Committee.

 Pro Vice Chancellor and Head of College